 [/code]

-And what do we expect?
-Right – 2147483638, 2147483639, 2147483640 etc.!
+ââAnd what do we expect?
+Right â 2147483638, 2147483639, 2147483640 etc.!

-But… it looks like this code won’t stop and will loop forever or until you won’t kill it.
-What’s the problem?
-The thing is that the loop continues as long as the loop index i
+ââBut… it looks like this code wonât stop and will loop forever or until you wonât kill it.
+Whatâs the problem?
+The thing is that the loop continues as long as the loop index i is less than or equal to Integer.MAX_VALUE, but all int variables are always less than or equal to Integer.MAX_VALUE.
+It is, after all, defined to be the highest int value in Java.
+When it reaches Integer.MAX_VALUE and performs the incrementation, it silently wraps around to Integer.MIN_VALUE.

-How can we fix it?
+ââHow can we fix it?
 Take a look:

 [code language=”java” firstline=”0″]